Last Updated on January 24, 2023 by Dee

 - Rotate your canvas to add more depth and perspective.

-- Make use of layers so that you can edit your work without affecting the original image.
+- Make use of layers to edit your work without affecting the original image.

 - Try out different drawing tools like smudge, blur, sharpen, etc., to achieve the desired look.